nazarsosyak/adav-group/example.md

-      To grasp the algorithm's magic, 3 key dimensions need to be clarified first.
-These 3 dimensions are used by the algorithm to evaluate an entity's state.<br><br>
+      To grasp the algorithm's magic, three key dimensions need to be clarified first.
+These three dimensions are used by the algorithm to evaluate an entity's state.<br><br>

       <strong>1.
 Network centrality</strong><br>
       We first measure how embedded each asset is within the market network.